mozilla/ecosystem-platform/docs/reference/tokens.md

 ## Token Types

-Firefox Accounts uses a number of different types of tokens to keep track of whether a user has been authenticated, and of what actions a client is authorized to perform.
+Mozilla accounts uses a number of different types of tokens to keep track of whether a user has been authenticated, and of what actions a client is authorized to perform.

 The most important types of tokens for FxA Replying Parties to know about are: